Enhjin/Vivere/docs/proposal.md

 *Expectation in Performance Improvement*

- We expect to improve performance of time time by a couple seconds faster (~2-5 seconds faster) and to collect more resources (~1-5 more) for performance of resource collecting.
+ We expect to improve performance of time time by a couple seconds faster (~2-5 seconds) and to collect more resources (~1-5 more) for performance of resource collecting.
 Ideally, we would like to have our agent improve in both metrics.

 **Qualitative Analysis:**